CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-bo-1.md

 ![vscode_debug_contacts](./img/vscode_debug_contacts.png "vscode_debug_contacts")

-If you correctly set up your machine, after a few seconds a browser window will open and show you the Swagger UI for the *contacts* API.
+If you correctly set up your machine, after a few seconds a browser window will open and show the Swagger UI for the *contacts* API.

-Get familiar with all the available operation and also test a few of them via the UI.
+Get familiar with all the available operations and also test a few of them via the UI.

 ![browser_swagger_contacts](./img/browser_swagger_contacts.png "browser_swagger_contacts")